-'The Haunting Of Hill House' Season 2 Might Include Season 1 Actors In New Roles
+'The Haunting Of Hill House' Season 2 Might Remind You Of 'AHS' For This Reason

 When The Haunting of Hill House wrapped up its debut season on Netflix last fall, there was a lot of talk about whether the show would get another season and if it did, then how the seemingly completed story of the Crain family could even continue.
 Well, showrunner Mike Flanagan had a simple answer to that: no more Crain family.
 The show is becoming an anthology series, with Season 2 telling an entirely different story.
 Even more interesting, now it sounds like The Haunting of Hill House Season 2 might include Season 1 actors playing new characters.